IAMconsortium/pyam/doc/source/index.rst

  - Display of timeseries data as `pandas.DataFrame`_ with IAMC-specific filtering options.
  - Advanced visualization and plotting functions.
- - Diagnostic checks for non-reported variables or timeseries valyes to analyze and validate scenario data.
+ - Diagnostic checks for non-reported variables or timeseries values to analyze and validate scenario data.
  - Categorization of scenarios according to timeseries data or meta-identifiers for further analysis.